dpakram/dsp/07-statistics.md

 >> In the Bayesian approach probability is used to describe degrees of belief in parameter values.
 The probability is positive and adds up to one.
 A model is used to determine how likely the event is under all the possible true outcomes.
 In Bayesian statistics both a prior distribution created from what is already known about the parameter and the liklihood based on modeling assumptions are used.

+>> Bayesian statistics using prior history where frequentist does not.

 ---

 ## <a name="section-d"></a>4.
 Optional Exercises